Chemical synthesis: Reactivity control

+Advanced planning and techniques

 Retrosynthetic analysis is a strategy used to plan complex syntheses by breaking down the target molecule into simpler precursors.
 Flow chemistry is a continuous reaction method where reactants are pumped through a reactor, allowing precise control over reaction conditions and scalability.
 This approach has been employed in the large-scale production of pharmaceuticals such as Tamoxifen.

 Organic synthesis

 Organic synthesis is a special type of chemical synthesis dealing with the synthesis of organic compounds.
 For the total synthesis of a complex product, multiple procedures in sequence may be required to synthesize the product of interest, needing a lot of time.
 A purely synthetic chemical synthesis begins with basic lab compounds.
 A semisynthetic process starts with natural products from plants or animals and then modifies them into new compounds.

 Inorganic synthesis

 Inorganic synthesis and organometallic synthesis are used to prepare compounds with significant non-organic content.
 An illustrative example is the preparation of the anti-cancer drug cisplatin from potassium tetrachloroplatinate.